Veterinary Behavior: Compassionate comprehensive evaluation of your pet's psychological and physical well-being.

 Questions About Behavioral Medicine

-- Can you guarantee that you can fix my petsí behavior problem?
+- Can you guarantee my pet's behavior problem will be resolved?

 - Will my pet need to be put on medication?

-- Medication may be recommended along with behavior modification therapy for successful resolution of your petís behavior problem.
+- Medication may be recommended along with behavior modification therapy for successful resolution of your pet's behavior problem.
 Once Dr. DePorter determines the behavioral diagnosis for your pet, she can determine if medication will be recommended.
-(Medication is recommended in about 1/3 of all behavior cases.)
-We will discuss risks, benefits and appropriate expectations for your petís medication.
+She will discuss risks, benefits and appropriate expectations for your pet' s medication.
 Your pet will not be sedated and should not be sluggish or groggy while taking medication for behavior problems.
+Appropriate selection and dosing of medications allows your pets be less anxious and thus learn.
+Often the desired outcome is that pets seem "happier", more playful or more animated.
 Most pets will be weaned off their medication once their problem is resolved: occasionally a pet may require medication for life.

 - How often will I need to return for treatment?